Automated evaluation using LLM-as-a-Judge with DeepEval metrics for answer relevancy, bias, toxicity, faithfulness, and hallucination detection.

 Core functionality of LLM evaluations

-11 curated prompts across 5 categories: Coding, Mathematics, Reasoning, Creative, and Knowledge.
+Start evaluating with 11 curated prompts across Coding, Mathematics, Reasoning, Creative, and Knowledge categories.

 Enterprise example